fraxflax/fprintkill/README.md

  ... if proc1 exits, fprintkill will keep monitoring proc2 and proc3.
 If proc1, proc2 and proc3 all exits fprintkill will clean up.
 Upon verified fingerprint, proc1, proc2 and proc3 (and their child processes, if any) will be terminated (cleaned up).

 __SCRIPT EXAMPLES:__ <br/>
-E.g. one could use fprintkill in "wrapper" scripts, e.g. __/usr/local/bin/xtrlock__
+You can use fprintkill in "wrapper" scripts, e.g. __/usr/local/bin/xtrlock__
 ```shell
 #!/bin/sh
 EXEC=/usr/bin/xtrlock